shahidul034/Database-Lab-Tutorial/README.md

 foreign key (course_no) references course(course_no)
 );
 ```
-When you observe the course table ,they have another keyword which is foreign key and it references the dept_id from "dept".
-When we insert something in course table.
-We need to check this dept_id is existed or not in "dept" table.
+When you observe the course table, they have another foreign key keyword referencing the dept_id from the "dept" table.
+We insert something in the course table.
+We must check whether this dept_id exists in the "dept" table.

 ### ------DDL-------
 ## Add column in the table